Hanif7586/zavisoft/README.md

 This guarantees smooth coordinated scrolling.

-3 Trade-offs / Limitations
+3. Trade-offs / Limitations
-️ Trade-offs
 1. NestedScrollView Complexity

-NestedScrollView is more complex than a single CustomScrollView.
+More complex than a single CustomScrollView

-But it's required for:
+Required for:

 Collapsible header